William Sands (soldier): Civil War

 Ordered back to camp in order to recuperate following the battle, the regiment remained in camp through March 1865 when it was assigned to the Appomattox Campaign, during which it fought in the battles of Five Forks (April 1) and Battle of Amelia Springs (April 5).
 During the latter engagement, which occurred just four days before the Confederate States Army's surrender at Appomattox, Sands was shot in the right thigh.
 Treated initially at the regimental hospital, he was transferred to the Union's Summitt House General Hospital in Philadelphia prior to being honorably discharged on a surgeon's certificate of disability on May 31, 1865.

 Post-war life

 Following his honorable discharge from the military, Sands returned home to his wife in Berks County, Pennsylvania, and resumed his job as a painter.
 By 1870, he was residing in Reading's 4th Ward with his wife and mother.
 Although Sands and his wife, Hetty, were residents of Pen Argyl shortly after the turn of the century, Sands was making his home in Norristown by 1911, where he had found employment as an attendant at the State Hospital.

 Sands died in Norristown on October 31, 1918.
-Following funeral services, his remains were returned to Reading and laid to rest at that city's Charles Evans Cemetery.